Yard Range: 5-540 yards

 Not all golf courses use special designs such as reflective tape or screw-mountable prisms for rangefinder reception, but this will be a non-issue since the VPRO500 performs well without them.

-A. The TecTecTec monocular rangefinder does have a scan mode and it’s called ProScan.
+The TecTecTec monocular rangefinder does have a scan mode and it’s called ProScan.

 This is a standard feature for all conventional rangefinders, and it’s especially helpful for golf since it can identify hazards such as water, sand traps, and different objects other than the flag.